aws/aws-parallelcluster/docs/source/getting_started.rst

             sa-east-1
         AWS Region ID []:

 Choose a descriptive name for your VPC.
-Typically, this will something like "production" or "test".
+Typically, this will something like :code:`production` or :code:`test`.

 ::

         VPC Name [myvpc]:

 Next, you will need to choose a keypair that already exists in EC2 in order to log into your master instance.
-If you do not already have a keypair, refer to the EC2 documentation on EC2 Key Pairs - http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html
+If you do not already have a keypair, refer to the EC2 documentation on `EC2 Key Pairs <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html>`_.

 ::